pic

 2

 In both examples b is a global variable.
-Consequently, b's type in the first tab is inferred to Any, while in the second tab to Number.
+Consequently, the compiler infers b's type as Any in the first tab and as Number in the second tab.

 Type-Annotating Function Arguments Does Not Improve Performance